devmiano/truebarz/README.md

 ## instructions

-After cloning the repository run
-`python -m pip install -r requirements.txt`
+After cloning the repository run make sure you are in a new branch with the respecctive sections as per the pivotal tracker then run the following command `python -m pip install -r requirements.txt`

 Next, make sure to create a new database in the terminal run `psql`